 - Waterfall follows a sequential linear approach.
 Agile allows us to make changes in any phase; thus, the benefits of the agility and flexibility it offers.

-- In an Agile project’s description, details can be altered anytime even late in the project, while this is not possible in Waterfall, where the plan is predefined.
+- In an Agile project’s description, details can be altered anytime, even late in the project, while this is not possible in Waterfall, where the plan is predefined.

-We can speculate a lot with the advantages of Agile as a philosophy for achieving business agility.
+We can speculate a lot about the advantages of Agile as a philosophy for achieving business agility.
 However, in the last decade, we have seen a massive shift in all industries, from traditional project management to Agile project management.